Updated February 19th, 2020.

 Things to Do in Montañita Ecuador

 A little-known secret, that we were only recently let in on, Montañita has some of the best diving in Ecuador!
-Otro Mundo Dive School offers certification courses, one-day dive experience, and even onward dive trips to the Galapagos Islands if you fancy something pretty unforgettable!
+Otro Mundo Dive School offers certification courses, one-day dive experiences and even onward dive trips to the Galapagos Islands if you fancy something pretty unforgettable!

 Yoga, Massage and Health